Engin-Boot/transfer-images-s1b5/Documentation/manual-for-email-imagetracker.md

 # For image_tracker:
 ## Description:
-this module is designed for keep tracking of image status.it keep track of image status in a csv file .whenever a user change the status of a image it is stored in Data.csv.
+This module is designed for keep tracking of images generated and their status.
+It checks for new images and append it to csv file.
+It keep track of image status in a csv file.
+Whenever a user change the status of a image it is stored in Data.csv.

 ## usage:

-- specify address of image files and address of csv file in config file
+- Specify the address of image files and address of csv file in config file
-- then Run track_images.py
+- Then run track_images.py